310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes. for this is our final stage as the five of us together—
+yes. for this is our [final stage] as the five of us together—

-so let’s carry out our performance with a smile on our faces. this may be where it all comes to an end, but we’ll make sure that everyone thinks of it as a happy ending.
+so let’s carry out our performance with a [smile] on our faces. this may be where it all comes to an [end], but we’ll make sure that everyone thinks of it as a [happy ending].
 {% endbubble %}

 ## Chapter 9